Thaerious/mldsp-api/readme.md

     sudo bash tools/install_node.sh 18.13.0
     npm i

-## Step 3: Set .env values
+## Step 3 (optional): Set .env values
 Add the PORT and DATA values to the .env file.
 Alternatively these values can be be set as environment variables.
+The default values are 9000 and data/ for the PORT and DATA respectively.

     PORT=9000
     DATA=data/